20k/binmat_rules/readme.md

 ## Game Structure

 The game is composed of 110 turns (55 for the attacker, 55 for the defender).
-Under competitive rules, each turn is 5 seconds long, but this can be ignored
+Each turn is exactly 5 seconds long under competitive rules, but this can be ignored for casual play

 If competitive rules are being used, the BINMAT app (available for iOS and Android) provides an effective timer and turn counter.
 If not, any method of counting down from 110 to 0 can be used.